jmmorato/openddsharp/Documentation/articles/publication_module.md

 ## Publication Module Diagram

-The following diagram illustrates the class model of the Publication module as defined in the DDS specification (2.2.2.4, Figure 2.9), showing the relationships between its classes and their connection to the Topic-Definition module:
+The following diagram illustrates the class model of the Publication module as defined in the DDS specification, showing the relationships between its classes and their connection to the
+Topic-Definition module:

 ```mermaid